xastherion/TuKame/README.md

-# Camello
+# TuKame

-A clean and documented version of robot Kame, some like "Kame110"
+A clean and documented version of robot Kame, some like "your Kame"

-Is a "try to organize" that project from JavierIH in a new, easy an functional site.
+TuKame Is a "try to organize" that project from JavierIH in a new, easy an functional site.

 Of course i find Kame-8dof over internet, but it´s a lot o unorganized information and blank spaces.